 The default setting for Rectangular Light has the Invisible option unchecked.
 If you see any unusual dark shadow in your rendered image, please check if your camera is blocked by the Rectangular Light in the scene.

 Double Sided Option

-You can tell the direction of the light from the SketchUp face orientation of the Rectangular Light.
-Reverse the face and you can change the direction of the light.
+You can tell the direction of the light from the short line on one side of the Rectangular Light.
+Rotate the light and you can change the direction of the light.